matheusmbar/matheusmbar.github.io/_posts/2019-02-19-bugfree-robot_project_start.md

 I'm going to develop the firmware from scratch for a robotics project of mine.
 This wiki will be used as a progress blog, sometimes describing technical stuff about how to put the test environment to work, create unitary and integration tests, make-build-test-repeat, design system's architecture and other times talking about the robot itself, its taks and the algorithms implemented for it.

 The idea is giving a strong base for those who want to improve as embedded programmers through passing on some practices that are helping me improve in the last (and following) months too.

+The robot's source code will be maintained completely open source in the repository [bugfree-robot](https://github.com/matheusmbar/bugfree_robot).
+I pretend to post as much as possible about the project development here and always link the GItHub source files and commits that reflects the project status.

+Feel free to comment on the posts with questions, suggestions, compliments, etc.

 The next article will be focused on what is TDD and how it can be applied to embedded systems.